Find Trade Colleges

 The states with the most job growth for Animal Caretaker are Utah, Nevada, and Florida.
 Watch out if you plan on working in Maryland, Maine, or Kentucky.
 These states have the worst job growth for this type of profession.

-Salary for an Animal Caretaker
+What is the Average Salary of an Animal Caretaker

-The average yearly salary of an Animal Caretaker ranges between $18,160 and $37,250.
+The salary for Animal Caretakers ranges between about $18,160 and $37,250 a year.

 undefined